 The Faculty of Science and Technology strives to be internationally recognised for excellence in teaching and research; providing an unrivalled student experience to equip confident and skilled graduates for lifelong achievement in the global market.
 We produce world-leading research and have an excellent track record of working with industry, the business community and the public sector to provide innovative solutions to a range of real-world problems.

 The Faculty comprises four schools, with over 4000 students and 300 members of staff on campus.
-We have a wide range of courses in subjects such as archaeology, biology, chemistry, computing, engineering, forensic science, geography, mathematics, neuroscience, physics, policing and psychology.
+We have a wide range of courses in subjects such as archaeology, biology, chemistry, computing, engineering, forensic science, mathematics, neuroscience, physics, policing and psychology.

 The Faculty offers a broad course portfolio at both undergraduate and postgraduate level and current supports over 170 research students undertaking PhD, MPhil or MSc by Research programmes across these discipline areas.